DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Regarding claim 4, Chen teaches the IC device of claim 1, wherein:
+Regarding claim 18, Wang teaches the system of claim 16, wherein:

-Regarding claim 15, Chen teaches the IC device of claim 1.
+Regarding claim 15, Wang teaches the IC device of claim 1.

-Chen does not teach the IC device further comprising one or more through vias embedded within the primary fill structure and directly bonded to interconnect features of the substrate, and wherein a top surface of the through vias are substantially co-planar with the second surface of the primary fill structure.
+Wang does not teach the IC device further comprising one or more through vias embedded within the primary fill structure and directly bonded to interconnect features of the substrate, and wherein a top surface of the through vias are substantially co-planar with a second surface of the primary fill structure, opposite the substrate.

 Yu teaches through vias (Fig.17 141; ¶0054 of Yu) that are embedded in a primary fill structure (Fig.17 143; ¶0056 of Yu) and directly bonded to an interconnect structure (Fig.17 148; ¶0058), wherein the vias (141 of Yu) are planar with the top of the primary fill structure (143 of Yu).